absnghc/clicktest/README.md

 # Click

+(THIS IS A TEST FOR THE DOCKER FILE)

 Click is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It's the "Command Line Interface Creation Kit".
 It's highly configurable but comes with